Caregiving load increases. Caregivers cannot be present all the time and do all the work. They need support services.

 Caregivers may not be able to leave home to go out and buy medicines.
 Check with your pharmacy whether they will send medicines home.
 They usually agree if you are a regular customer.
-There are also some pharmacies that do home-delivery for anyone who asks; your doctor or nearby hospital will be able to tell you about these pharmacies.
+There are also many pharmacies and e-pharmacies that do home-delivery for anyone who asks, and here may also be 24×7 services in some.
+Your doctor or nearby hospital will be able to tell you about these pharmacies.

 Some cities have dementia specialists who make home visits to assess individuals with dementia.
 They then suggest how families can proceed with formal diagnosis, treatment, patient management, etc.

-Home assessment services may be available from your local ARDSI branch, or any other dementia service in your city (such as day care, respite care, or memory clinic).
+Home assessment services may be available from some dementia organization in your city (such as day care, respite care, or memory clinic).
 You may also get them from a home-care service that includes doctors.
 See the “Information on available services and facilities in India” section at the bottom of this page.

 A dementia day care center is a place where trained staff will look after persons with dementia for some hours every day.
 You can have some time free to do your job or handle chores or get a break from care work.

 At the day care center, trained staff do “activities” with the persons with dementia, give them meals, help them walk or exercise, and assist them with visits to the toilet.
 Some centers provide food while others expect that you will send food with the person, and they will heat it and serve it to the person.
 Some centers provide transport.

 Most centers have some criteria to decide whom they will admit.
 They may not accept persons who are incontinent or unable to walk.
 They will probably not accept a highly dependent or bed-ridden person.